 Last, remember that if you are comparing two means, do not use the values of those means to decide whether to run a one-tailed test.
 For example, if you notice one mean is larger than the other, you should not perform a test of whether the mean is larger than the other: you already know that!
 Running a one-tailed test requires something beyond your data; it must be a decision that could be made without seeing the data.

 Some experiments apply different treatments (or a control and a treatment) to the same set of samples to check for a difference.
 In some cases, we might make measurements of the same quantity and on the same samples with two instruments, and we might want to check whether those instruments produce similar results.
 Cases like this are called paired samples.
-Samples are paired when every observation in one data has exactly one corresponding observation in the other data set.
+Samples are paired when every observation in one dataset has exactly one corresponding observation in the other dataset.

 gas <- read.table("gasoline.txt", header=TRUE, row.names=1, sep=",") t.test(gas$premium, gas$regular, paired=TRUE)